-Cognitive disabilities, also known as intellectual functioning, are recognized by the EEOC when an individual meets this criteria:
+Cognitive disabilities, also known as intellectual functioning, are recognized by the EEOC when an individual meets these criteria:

 - Intellectual functioning level (IQ) below 70-75